Cannabidiol effects mostly fall into two categories: the immediate and the long term. Either of these can be good or bad.

-CBD, on the other hand, has been linked to cannabis’s healing abilities.
+CBD, on the other hand, has been linked to cannabis’s potential healing abilities.
 Unlike THC, it has no psychoactive effect.
-It even combats THC’s adverse effects like paranoia, memory loss, and sedation.
+It may even combat THC’s adverse effects like paranoia, memory loss, and sedation.
 These are symptoms that are also common with abuse of alcohol and other drugs.

 It is a struggle to balance the psychoactive effect of THC, its role in the wider medical system, and the legal demands.
 These varied aspects have made THC a very challenging part of cannabis to deal with.

 Some of the immediate effects after taking CBD medication include:

 - Sense of calm and relaxation.
 In most cases, these will come back as soon as the CBD is out of your system.

 - Dealing with inflammations from such conditions as rheumatoid arthritis and MS.

 - Drowsy or sleepy feeling.

 What other way has CBD worked for you and had an effect on your body?